stan-at-work/Remove-Dart-Error-Imports/README.md

 # Remove error lines

 -   Remove error lines from the open file

 ---

 ## How to use

 -   `Ctrl + Shift + P`
-  - Type: `Remove Error Lines`
+    -   Type: `Remove Error Imports`

 Or

 -   Right Click on the code